Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/intro/workshop_app.md

 PRIVATE_KEY='private.key'
 ```

-We will be adding them in the next step.
+You will be adding your credentials to this file in the next step.

 ## 4. Make your app accessible to the world